esp-rs/book/src/overview/comparing-std-and-no_std.md

 Applications targeting `no_std` will be responsible for initializing their own runtimes instead.
 Runtime initialization is generally handled by an external dependency, in our case the [riscv-rt] and [xtensa-lx-rt] libraries.
 You can refer to their READMEs and documentation for more information.

 One advantage of not including the default runtime is that you're able to write applications at a lower level.
-This is possible because the applications will have been linked again the `core` crate instead of `std`, which makes no assumptions about the system it is running on.
+This is possible because the applications will have been linked against the `core` crate instead of `std`, which makes no assumptions about the system it is running on.
 As such, it's possible to write applications like bootloaders, firmware, or even operating system kernels using the `no_std` approach.

 [riscv-rt]: https://github.com/rust-embedded/riscv-rt
 [xtensa-lx-rt]: https://github.com/esp-rs/xtensa-lx-rt